openboy2012/FlickerNumber/README.md

 Flicker a number like alipay use UILabel category.
 It can be wonderful when use the advanced method.

 ## Swift Compatibility
-Now, Version 1.0 is code by Objective-C and Version 2.0 is code by Swift.
+Now, Version 1.0 is coding by Objective-C and Version 2.0 is coding by Swift.

 ##Effects
 <img src="http://7fvget.com1.z0.glb.clouddn.com/flicker a format number.gif" width="276"/>